rdkcentral/Lightning/README.md

     grunt wpe-browser

 ## Node.js:
+For Node.js, this module depends on node-canvas for image loading and text creation, and node-wpe-webgl for providing a WebGL interface to the native hardware.
 Install the dependencies and follow the installation instructions of node-canvas (https://github.com/Automattic/node-canvas) and node-wpe-webgl (https://github.com/WebPlatformForEmbedded/node-wpe-webgl).

 # Basic usage